-The Public Works Department tracks its vehicles through a snow map, which utilizes a GPS system.
-The locations of those vehicles are posted in real time.
+The Public Works Department tracks its vehicles through a snow map, which shows locations in real time.

 The City has approximately 6,400 lane miles of pavement surface.
 2,400 lane miles are on the primary and arterial streets that connect neighborhoods and accommodate cross-town traffic.
 In residential areas, there are approximately 4,000 lane miles of streets.

 When fully staffed, the Public Works, Parks and Recreation and Water Services departments have approximately 200 vehicles on City streets.
 Of these, about 65 are pickup trucks assigned to residential routes.

 The City has budgeted $2.75 million for snow removal this fiscal year.

 Funds are available from the City’s contingency fund for snow removal.

 Forecasts are reviewed from three different sources and if a storm is evident, anti-icing will begin on designated streets before the storm hits if the weather is conducive (20 degrees or above and no rain).
 The crews are split into two 12-hour shifts to work the full length of the storm and if not already at work, are asked to report two hours before impending winter weather so they can be ready to begin their routes when the storm hits.
 The last shift working before the storm is responsible for mounting all plows and spreaders in preparation for the next shift.